Researches

 Establishment of new simulation modeling on semiconductor piezoresistance

 Semiconductor piezoresistance is known as the resistivity changes of materials by mechanical stresses applied.
 The magnitudes of resistivity changes are much higher than those of metals, and applications to mechanical stress sensors are researched.
 New materials such as wide band-gap (WBG) semiconductors of silicon carbide (SiC), gallium nitride (GaN), gallium oxide (Ga2O3) have several attractive material characteristics over Si, however their piezoresistance phenomena are still unknown.
-Our research established new simulation modeling that have well reproduced the piezoresistance operations of such materials, that enabled to predict material reactions against mechanical stresses.
+My research established new simulation modeling that have well reproduced the piezoresistance operations of such materials, that enabled to predict material reactions against mechanical stresses.

 Condensed Matter